 |PPF are long term deposit options with low degree of liquidity.

-At the end of the third year, the subscriber can avail 25 percent of the balance in the form of loan.
+At the end of the third year, the subscriber can avail 25% of the balance in the form of loan.

-Withdrawal is permitted from the seventh year onwards.
-PPF deposits have a mandatory lock-in period of 15 years.
+Withdrawal is permitted from the seventh year onwards for special reasons only.
+PPF deposits have a mandatory lock-in period of 15 years which is why mutual funds are more liquid in this comparison.

 One can avail a loan against PPF deposits accumulated from 3rd to 6th year of account opening.
 One can also make a partial PPF withdrawal after the expiry of 5 years from the end of the year of account opening.